-In order to be successful as a music blogger, you will also need to keep the following in mind:
+To have one of the most successful music blogs as a blogger, you will also need to keep the following in mind:

-Remember that you’re competing with countless other music bloggers out there.
-You need to ensure that you produce interesting, high-quality content that is packed with value for your readers.
+Remember that you’re competing with countless music bloggers out there.
+Therefore, you need to ensure that you produce interesting, high-quality content packed with value for your readers.

 The bottom line, whatever topic you choose to start blogging about, make sure that you give it your own spin and infuse it with your personality.
-That will make your content stand out and make your music fans more likely to come back for more.
+That will make your content stand out and make your music fans more likely to return for more.

 Set Yourself Apart

-A great way of setting yourself apart from the rest is to blog about music technology.
-This industry is always expanding and it changes at such a fast pace that you’ll always have some new device to write about on your blog that hasn’t already been blogged about countless times.
+A great way to set yourself apart is to blog about music technology.
+This industry is always expanding, and it changes at such a fast pace that you’ll always have some new device to write about on your blog that hasn’t already been blogged about countless times.

 Using that and current events will keep your content engaging and fresh, which can set you apart from your competitors pretty quickly.